DreadBoy/the-great-awakening/source/items/falcon_warhammer.md

 ***Healing Spells/actions*** Any healing spells/actions that can target creatures can also target shield.
 When caster casts healing spell/action, user can press the button on the hammer as a reaction to absorb the spell.
 Healer finishes casting heal spell normally and hammer receives double of the HP that spell/action would heal as bonus HP (up to max bonus HP in the hammer).
 ___
 If Bonus HP Pool of the hammer is already full, button does nothing.
-### Energy Pool
+### Damage Counter

 Whenever shield receives the damage, take note of the total received damage (damage counter).
-This number counts as energy pool for the hammer that can be used for the actions below.
+This number represents energy pool of the hammer that can be used for the actions listed below.

-Energy counter is automatically reset to zero whenever any action that uses it is used or 1 hour after lowering the shield, whichever comes sooner.
+Damage counter is reset to zero whenever any action that uses it is used or after 1 hour of shield not being deployed.

 ### Actions
-***Deploy Shield.*** Pick any amount of HP up to (your HP - 1) and transfer that into the shield.
+***Deploy Shield.*** Pick any amount of HP (from 1 to your current HP - 1) and transfer that into the shield.
 Then you raise the shield in front of you.
 ***Fire Strike.*** 10ft long wall of flame bursts out along whole width of the shield (on the "other" side).
 Every creature in area must make DC 14 dexterity saving throw.
 A creature takes *(floor(damage counter / 4))d4* fire damage on a failed save or half as much on a successful save.
 The fire ignites any flammable objects in the area that aren’t being worn or carried.
 ___
 ___